 6. What are the physical traits of the guard limited to?
 For a person to apply for guard duty at the tomb, he must be between 5' 10" and 6' 2" tall and his waist size cannot exceed 30.

 True on height.
-A Soldier’s wait is a Soldier’s waist.
+A Soldier’s waist is a Soldier’s waist.
 Soldier’s take part in physical training and are in good shape.
 That’s what matters.

 They must commit 2 years of life to guard the tomb, live in a barracks under the tomb, and cannot drink any alcohol on or off duty for the rest of their lives.
 They cannot swear in public for the rest of their lives and cannot disgrace the uniform (fighting) or the tomb in any way.